Civil Society Organizations Demand Big Tech Strengthen AI Policies to Fight Sexist and Misogynistic AI-Based Disinformation and Abuse

 CONTACT: Brett Abrams | brett@unbendablemedia.com

-UltraViolet on Reports Sean ‘Diddy’ Combs’ Homes Being Raided by Federal Agents, Likely In Connection to Sexual Abuse and Sex Trafficking Allegations Against Him
+UltraViolet on Reports that Sean ‘Diddy’ Combs Has Been Arrested In Connection to Sexual Abuse and Sex Trafficking Allegations Against Him

 Says Music Industry Must Do More to Dismantle Rape Culture

-This morning, it was reported that federal agents raided the homes of Sean “Diddy” Combs Los Angeles and the Miami area, likely as part of an investigation into sexual assault and sex trafficking claims made public in multiple civil lawsuits over the last several months.
+This morning, it was reported that Sean ‘Diddy’ Combs was arrested as part of an investigation into sexual assault and sex trafficking claims made in multiple civil lawsuits over the last several months.

 In reaction to the announcement, Shaunna Thomas, co-founder and executive director at UltraViolet, a leading national gender justice organization, which had urged the Grammys and the Recording Academy to sever ties with Combs following the multiple accusations against him, issued the following statement:

-“Because of Cassie and the three other women who came forward to tell their stories, we all now know the real Sean Combs.
+“Because of Cassie, and the multiple other courageous women who came forward to tell their stories, we all now know the real Sean Combs.
 His brand deals have collapsed, fellow artists have distanced themselves from him and called for accountability, and even though he was nominated for a Grammy Award this year, he didn’t show up because he knew he would not be welcome there.

-“By holding abusers within the industry accountable and taking the important steps to protect workers and artists — the industry can help model the structural changes that we all need to dismantle rape culture in our larger society.”
+“By holding abusers within the industry accountable, enforcing the law where it applies, and taking the important steps to protect workers and artists – the industry can model the structural changes all cultural institutions need to make to dismantle rape culture once and for all.”

 You can view the petition here: https://act.weareultraviolet.org/sign/NoDiddyAtGrammys/